 GetYourGuide is an online travel agency for sightseeing tours and experiences based in Berlin.
 It started by offering tours from operators, but has started marketing tours designed by the brand itself.
 The activities sector remains ripe for innovation and GetYourGuide is well-positioned to lead the revolution.
 The company raised a $484 million round in April 2019.
 Its new branded tour business could shake up the sector, if it succeeds.

-You can see all of our 2019 highlights here, but we ́re already moving ahead with several exciting announcements on the horizon for the first few months of 2020.
+Keep an eye on TripActions: We're already moving ahead with several exciting announcements on the horizon for the first few months of 2020.